mbispham/zeekjs-redis/README.md

 This package was not written with the intention of being run as is in production envs.
 Some considerations are listed below if you want to use it in such an environment.

 - **Security**:
-  - No validation or sanitization for Zeek derived data that enters Redis has been implemented.
+  - No validation or sanitization for Zeek derived data that enters Redis has been implemented
-  - Ensure your redis server is not accessible from the internet - unless that is a desired feature.
+  - Ensure your redis server is not accessible from the internet - unless that is a desired feature
   - The Redis Password is written out to a .env file - consider a more secure implementation
 - **Persistence**:
   - No persistence is configured